Have you ever been ready to move forward with something, but you just can’t get started?

 In case you didn’t know, escalators can be pretty scary for 3 year olds to walk onto.
 This girl was apparently not skilled in the “stepping onto the escalator” category.

-Watching carefully, the mom encouraged and guided the girl toward the first step of the escalator.
+Watching carefully, the mom encouraged and guided the girl toward the escalator.
 Each time the girl began to step onto it she would pull back because the escalator doesn’t stop.

 “Can’t stop.
 Won’t stop,” says the escalator.